odys-z/antson/README.md

 If your json data is large, try breack it into small chunks, or may be let it work as a [Karfka](https://kafka.apache.org/intro) message consummer - might try a test in the future.

+# What's it for?

+Antson will be used as the transport protocol layer for semantic-\*. see his home page for it.

+It's also planned publish it as an independent lib, at least with jar and DLL.